First Communion Announcements

 FOOD, DRINKS, AND GUM

-All of the above guidelines are taken from our “Religious Education Handbook,” which contains all the procedures that will be followed this year.
+All guidelines are taken from our “Religious Education Handbook,” which contains all the procedures that will be followed this year.
 It is available on our website at www.stkevinrep.org, under the “GENERAL CLASS INFO” tab.

 Thank you for your support and cooperation.
 May God bless you and your families.